hyroxh/SRP-PROTOCOL/README.md

 Don't forget to add argon2.h and libargon2.a to your root directory!

-To compile the server program, enter the following command:
+To compile the server and the client programs, enter the following command:
 $ make

 Output files, mainserver and mainclient, are ready for execution.